yvonneitan/CP384A04/README.md

 This assignment is based on the concept of deadlock avoidance and contiguous memory allocation.

-**RUNNING QUESTION 1 DESCRIPTION**
+**RUNNING QUESTION 1 DESCRIPTION (BY Yvonne I.)**

 **RUNNING QUESTION 2 DESCRIPTION ( BY Yvonne I.)**
+This program shows how orcesses are allocated momory through contiguous memory allocation is done using linked list.

-This program must respond to three different requests:
+Thes program must respond to three different requests:
 * Request for a contiguous block of memory
 * Release of a contiguous block of memory
 * Report the regions of free and allocated memory

-The program the is passed the initial amount of memory to start with for example 1000000 bytes
+The program then is passed the initial amount of memory to start with for example 1000000 bytes

 **./Question2 1000000**